-The wind farm occupies a 25km² area off the Dutch coast at water depths ranging between 18m and 24m.
+The wind farm occupies a 25km² area off the Dutch coast at water depths between 18m and 24m.
 It is located 17km south of the existing Eneco-operated 120MW Princess Amalia Wind Farm, which was opened in 2008.
 Both wind farms are operated from the port city Ijmuiden in North Holland.

 Onshore cable construction work for the project began in October 2013.
 The first wind turbine at Eneco Luchterduinen was installed in April 2015 and first power was generated in May.
-All turbines were installed by June and the wind farm was officially opened in September 2015.
+All the turbines were installed by June and the wind farm was officially opened in September 2015.

 The project was originally proposed to be developed with 51 Vestas V90 turbines having a total capacity of 153MW, but the proposal was later amended to 43 Vestas V112 turbines with a total capacity of 129MW.
 Eneco and Mitsubishi Corporation signed the agreement to jointly construct and operate the wind farm in January 2013.

-The electricity generated by the wind farm is supplied from an offshore substation to ashore via a 25km-long undersea cable and further via a 150kV, 8km-long underground cable to the grid operator TenneT’s transformer substation in the municipality of Sassenheim before it is fed into the national grid.
+The electricity generated by the wind farm is supplied from an offshore substation to shore via a 25km-long undersea cable and further via a 150kV, 8km-long underground cable to the grid operator TenneT’s transformer substation in the municipality of Sassenheim before it is fed into the national grid.
 The high-voltage, offshore substation was completed in February 2014.

 Tunnelling for the onshore cable was completed using a directional drilling technique.
 The cable laying was started after the installation of flexible pipelines and construction of the onshore section of the cable was completed in April 2014.
-The project generated approximately 560 jobs during construction phase.
+The project generated approximately 560 jobs during its construction phase.

 VSMC received a contract to install and bury a 25km-long export cable for the project, in April 2014.
-Vestas was awarded the contract to supply, install and commission 43 V112-3.0MW offshore turbines for the project in September 2013.
+Vestas was also awarded the contract to supply, install and commission 43 V112-3.0MW offshore turbines for the project in September 2013.

 LS Cable & System was the cable provider for the offshore wind farm.
 Eneco subsidiary Joulz was the design, supply and installation contractor for the onshore cable.